exelr/eddwise/README.md

 namespace: pingpong # the namespace of your generated code (packages for go)
 structs:
   ping: # ping is emitted from client
-    fields:
     id: uint # the id of the ping
   pong: # pong is sent from server after a ping
-    fields:
     id: uint # the id of the pong, same as the id of the received ping

 channels:
   pingpong: # create a channel named pingpong
-    enable: # define the events that can pass through the channel pingpong with an optional direction
+    client: # define the events that can pass through the channel pingpong generated from client
-      - !!client ping # set ping to be originated only from client
+      - ping # set ping to be originated only from client
+    server: # define events generated from server
-      - !!server pong # set pong to be originated only from server
+      - pong # set pong to be originated only from server
+#    dual: # optional, you can define the events that are generated in both client and server
+#      - ping
+#      - pong
 ```

 Generate the code: